avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

   // other coin types can be added in future versions of the protocol }

-message Balance {
+// We use substrate notions here to support PoStake consensus such as locked funds message Balance {
   Amount free = 1;
   Amount reserved = 2;